-‘GH’ Spoilers: Steve Burton On Why He Left Y&R, Talks About Port Charles Comeback
+‘GH’ Spoilers: Steve Burton On Why He Left ‘Y&R’, Talks About Port Charles Comeback

 Burton opened up about why he left Young and the Restless in a recent interview published by Soap Opera Digest.
 He talked especially about some of the challenges he faced during his four-year stint with Young and the Restless.

 He revealed that the major challenge he faced was the location.
-He lives with is family in Nashville, so he was forced to fly back and forth between the Los Angeles and Nashville when shooting with the daytime drama.
-The schedule was demanding, because of the distance, Burton revealed.
+He lives with his family in Nashville, so he was forced to fly back and forth between the Los Angeles and Nashville when shooting with the daytime drama.
+The schedule was demanding because of the distance, Burton revealed.

-He said that the producers appreciated his problem and were very accommodating when he first started.
+He said the producers appreciated his problem and were very accommodating when he first started.
 However, they had a job to do, so as time went on the pressure on him increased.

 “With Y&R, they were very generous with the schedule when I first started,” he said.
 “When you’re working around a guy or you can’t work him on a certain day, it becomes a thorn in the side of people.
 That’s just the bottom line.”